Lohra (tribe): Distribution

 They are mainly distributed in the state of Jharkhand in district of Ranchi, Simdega, Gumla, Lohardaga, Singhbhum, Hazaribagh, Palamu, Dhanbad, Bokaro, Giridih district.
-There population in Jharkhand is 2,16,226.
+Their population in Jharkhand is 2,16,226.

 Subgroups

 Loharas are divided into two subgroups i.e. Kanujia Lohra, who are migrants from Bihar, and the indigenous Kol Lohra or Nagpuria Lohra.
 The Nagpuria Lohra are further divided into two groups i.e. Sad Kamar and Lohra.
 Sad Kamar have abandoned their occupation and do farming.
 Sad Kamar still speaks Mundari and eats only fowl and goat.

 Lohra follows very few restrictions on foods and eat carcasses of dead animals.
 Lohra are distributed all over South Bihar.
 The Sad Kamar live in the Pach Pargana area.
 The Lohra speak Sadri and Mundari.

 Culture

 Their traditional occupation is smelting iron and making agricultural and household equipment of iron.
 They make sickle, axes, arrow heads and Plowshares.
 They speak Sadani or Nagpuri.

+Clans

 They have clans such as Sath, Son (Son river), Magahia, Tutli, Kachhua (turtle), Dhan (rice), Tirkey (a bird) etc. In marriage, the bride price is prevalent.
 Their festivals are Sarhul, Karam, Sohrai, Fagua.